punarnavajha/nhs-hes-admission-outcomes/README.md

 **Limitations**

-Analysis is based on aggregated data, preventing individual-level inference
+Analysis is based on aggregated data, preventing individual-level inference.

 No adjustment for comorbidities, diagnosis, or socioeconomic factors